Julie-Joys/Linux/README.md

 # Linux
-Linux Module of Scalar and much more
+Linux Module of Scaler Academy and much more